Merchant Banking Vs Investment Banking – All You Need to Know

 Merchant Banking Vs Investment Banking – Major Differences

 The main difference between the Merchant Bank and the Investment Bank is in their main and traditional business operations.
 Investment Banks are extensively involved in the underwriting and issuance of securities.
-Whereas, Merchant Banks are extensively involved in International Financial and Trade activities.
+At the same time, Merchant Banks are extensively involved in International Financial and Trade activities.
 In simple words, their basis of working is different.

-In simple words, the main function of a Merchant Bank is to facilitate trade, syndication of loans, etc. Whereas the main function of an Investment Bank is to help corporate to grow and expand and underwrite the public issue of securities.
+In simple words, the main function of a Merchant Bank is to facilitate trade, syndication of loans, etc. At the same time, the main function of an Investment Bank is to help corporate to grow and expand and underwrite the public issue of securities.

 International Financing Activities

 Investment Banks and Merchant Banks both conduct trade finance activities, foreign investments, foreign real estate investment, etc. But there are few core trade finance activities like international funds transfer and letters of credit (LOC), which are conducted only by Merchant Banks.